NewsGuard: Supported systems

-NewsGuard operates a consumer-facing browser extension and mobile apps for iOS and Android.
-Supported browsers for the browser extension include Google Chrome, Microsoft Edge, Firefox, and Safari.
-It is included by default in the mobile version of Edge, although users must enable it.
+NewsGuard operates a consumer-facing browser extension, as well as mobile apps for iOS and Android.
+Supported browsers for the extension include Google Chrome, Microsoft Edge, Firefox, and Safari.
+It is free of charge for Microsoft Edge users.

-Business model and reach

-For revenue, NewsGuard Technologies licenses their ratings.
-Clients include technology companies and the advertising industry, who view the ratings as a way to protect clients against advertising on sites that could harm their brand.
-It also contracts with the United States Department of Defense.
-NewsGuard expanded its coverage to news in European languages such as French and German ahead of the 2019 European Parliament election.
-As of January 2021, NewsGuard said it has rated more than 6,000 news sites that account for 95% of online engagement with news in the U.S., the U.K., France, Germany and Italy.
-In January 2022, the company said it was profitable, having doubled its revenue over the last year.
+Partnerships

+NewsGuard contracts with the United States Department of Defense.
 Since 2022, NewsGuard has partnered with the American Federation of Teachers (AFT) so that many classrooms and libraries in the United States have the NewsGuard browser extension installed on their computers, expanding access to millions of users.
+In 2023, Reporters Without Borders partnered with NewsGuard to launch the Journalism Trust Initiative (JTI) in Ukraine, to help support trusted media in crisis zones.
 In March 2024, NewsGuard announced it would be launching services aimed at countering AI-generated election misinformation.
 It also announced partnerships with technology companies such as Microsoft, which has licensed NewsGuard's products to train its new version of its Bing search engine.

 Ratings

+NewsGuard's team of journalists and editors rate websites based on the following criteria: